OjeWilliams/Oje_Portfolio/README.md

 ![](/images/kibanadashboard.png)

+# **Analyzing Yelp Reviews Dataset**
+ This project involves diving into a dataset of [Yelp](https://www.kaggle.com/yelp-dataset/yelp-dataset) reviews and seeing what interesting things we can find.
+The dataset is a collection of Yelp's reviews, user data and businesses across 8 metropolitan areas in the USA and Canada.
+The dataset is quite large (11gb) and to investigate it we will leverage a Spark Cluster on AWS EMR  for loading the data as well as an S3 bucket for uploading the data while all analysis will be completed using a Jupyter Notebook.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/OjeWilliams/Oje_Portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.